CarsonForsyth/WebBookstore/README.md

 On the homepage their will be a new button, "Manager Panel".
 Click this to access manager page.
 On manager page:
 - Click "Add a Book" to be taken to add book page:
->Manager can create a new book entry here by filling out each field and submitting with "Add Book" button.
+ - Manager can create a new book entry here by filling out each field and submitting with "Add Book" button.
 - Click "Get Sales" to view sales page:
->Manager may view all sales.
+ - Manager may view all sales.
->Click "Create a Sale" to access create sale page:
+ - Click "Create a Sale" to access create sale page:
-+Manager can fill out name, discount, and dates of sale.
+  - Manager can fill out name, discount, and dates of sale.
->Click on a sale hyperlink to update the sale:
+ - Click on a sale hyperlink to update the sale:
-+Add books to be discounted by putting in ISBN13 and clicking "Add Book" button.
+  - Add books to be discounted by putting in ISBN13 and clicking "Add Book" button.
 - Click "Get Users" to view every user in the system and their information.
->Click "Update this User" to change email, username, or role of the user.
+ - Click "Update this User" to change email, username, or role of the user.
 This is how original manager may create more managers.
 - Under "View Product Sales by Location":
->Fill quarter, year, and number of cities to fetch, then click "Get Stats" to fetch the cities that have been shipped to the most.
+ - Fill quarter, year, and number of cities to fetch, then click "Get Stats" to fetch the cities that have been shipped to the most.
 - Under "View Most Useful Customers":
->Fill number of customers then click "Get Customers" to fetch the selected number of users with the highest rated comments.
+ - Fill number of customers then click "Get Customers" to fetch the selected number of users with the highest rated comments.
 - Under "View Most Trusted Customers":
->Fill number of customers then click "Get Customers" to fetch the users sorted by the highest number of trusts.
+ - Fill number of customers then click "Get Customers" to fetch the users sorted by the highest number of trusts.
 - Under "View Book Statistics"
->Fill quarter, year, and number of cities to fetch, then to retrieve statistics click:
+ - Fill quarter, year, and number of cities to fetch, then to retrieve statistics click:
-+"By Book" for the most ordered books.
+  - "By Book" for the most ordered books.
-+"By Author" for the most ordered authors.
+  - "By Author" for the most ordered authors.
-+"By Publisher" for the most ordered publishers.
+  - "By Publisher" for the most ordered publishers.
 - Under "View Low Stock Items":
->Fill number of books to fetch, then click "Get Books" to display the given number of books with the lowest stock in the store.
+ - Fill number of books to fetch, then click "Get Books" to display the given number of books with the lowest stock in the store.